 Giving your employees cash or other performance incentives that reward them for their work when your small business prospers is a great way to keep valuable staff members motivated and loyal.
 Consider implementing a budgeting plan that includes a portion of your profits set aside for rewarding employees.

 The Importance of Rewarding Employees

 Your employees usually know when your business does well.
-Sharing the profits helps keep employees loyal and dedicated to putting forth their best efforts.
+Sharing the profits helps keep employees dedicated to putting forth their best efforts.
 Most employees put in extra effort when they see that your business’s success puts additional money in their pockets.
 On the other hand, if you fail to share profits with your team, you basically send the message that they have no financial stake in your success or failure.

 Budgeting for Incentives

 How much should you budget for employee incentives?
 Some companies pay out incentives that equal up to 10% percent of payroll, but the average employee recognition budget sits at approximately 2%.
 One way to arrive at a dollar amount and timing for incentive ties employee rewards to performance.
 Run profit/loss reports regularly throughout the year, and when you see a significant increase in net income, reward your employees accordingly.